wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-transport-rules/includes/1-introduction.md

 This module explores transport rules, examines how they work, and provides instruction on how they should be configured.

+### Prerequisites

+This module is designed for persons who are aspiring to the Microsoft 365 Messaging Administrator role.
+The prerequisites for this module include:

+ -  Ability to navigate the Microsoft 365 admin center portal
+ -  Ability to create Domain Name System (DNS) records at a beginner level
+ -  Familiarity with Active Directory concepts such as centralized domain management, sites, and directory-based identity-related services
+ -  Ability to write PowerShell commands at a beginner level

+### Learning Objectives

 After completing this module, you'll be able to:

  -  Understand what transport rules are.